 Set the Right Goals

-Remember that you carry more weight than others, so do things at your own speed.
+One step at a time, you’ll get there.
+Just remember that you’re carrying more weight than others, so it’s important to do things at your own pace.

 Visualize Your Goal

 Visualization is a powerful tool that can help you achieve your running goals.
 Close your eyes and see yourself achieving your running goals.
 Replay this movie in your mind, and you’ll start to believe it’s possible.
 Replay this picture over and over in your mind.
 Before you know it, you’ll be acting more confidently and crushing your goals.

 Additional resource – How to measure body fat percentage

 Want to make running a part of your daily life?